 Brand Name: Trulance

-- Studies have shown that some young mice died from dehydration after taking 1 dose of plecanatide.
-This medicine must not be given to a child younger than 6 years of age.
-Avoid use of plecanatide in children who are 6 to 18 years of age.
-Talk with the doctor.
+- In studies, some young rodents died from dehydration after taking plecanatide.
+Avoid use of plecanatide in children younger than 18 years of age.
+If you have questions, talk with the doctor.

 Uses of Plecanatide:

 What do I need to tell my doctor BEFORE I take Plecanatide?

 - If you are allergic to plecanatide; any part of plecanatide; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 This is not a list of all drugs or health problems that interact with plecanatide.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take plecanatide with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Plecanatide?

 - Tell all of your health care providers that you take plecanatide.
 This includes your doctors, nurses, pharmacists, and dentists.